quintans/eventsourcing/README.md

 If we have a polling process that relies on this number to determine from where to start polling, it could miss the last added record, and this could lead to events not being tracked.
 Luckily this can be addressed by using the outbox pattern.

 Considering all the above, we could end up with missing events when replay events on a restart.
-To avoid that, when replaying, we need to make sure that we start from a sufficient large of time before the last recorded sent event to eliminate any clock skews.
-Usually servers have their clock time very close to each other, so I guess 1 minute is more than enough.
-I defined the default as 15 minute.
+To avoid that, when replaying, we need to make sure that we start from a sufficient large time offset before the last recorded sent event to eliminate any problems due to clock skews.
+Usually servers have their clock time very close to each other (hundreds of millisecond), so I guess 1 minute is more than enough.

-Projection idempotency for a specific aggregate can be achieved by just looking into the version.
-We can safely ignore events that have lower version than the last one recorded.

 ### IDs